rickbutton/loki/README.md

 ### A Scheme to WebAssembly Compiler

 This supports almost zero percent of any scheme standard or spec.
-I implemented this as a way to practice compiler writing (specifically closure conversion), and to learn WebAssembly.
 I'm hoping to eventually make this R7RS small compliant at least.
 No promises.

 Take caution, because this probably doesn't work on your machine without tweaks.